seanellul/godot-2d-topdown-template/README.md

 - StateEntity: is the base state from which all the states specific to the Entities extend.
 Explore the states that extend `StateEntity` to find out more.

 You can also create new states, extending the base script `state.gd` or `state_entity.gd`.

+### Listening for state change

+The `ChangeStateListener` is a node that, assigned as children of a node with a StateMachine, allows you to listen for the change of state of the StateMachine of another node and, for each listening state, associate one to activate.
+Useful for managing, for example, a lever that opens a door: the door can listen for the states of the lever and open or close based on the on/off state of the lever.

 ### Event sequences